aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 3. The runtime image invokes the native binary with all necessary parameters.

 :::info
-You may also have to create additional files under `resources/META-INF/native-image` depending on the usage of reflection, dynamic proxies or JNI.
-If you are interested please check the [Native Image Compatibility Guide](https://www.graalvm.org/latest/reference-manual/native-image/metadata/Compatibility/).
-For this workshop we have prepared the files already.
+You may also need to create additional files under `resources/META-INF/native-image` depending on the usage of reflection, dynamic proxies or JNI.
+To learn more, see [Native Image Compatibility Guide](https://www.graalvm.org/latest/reference-manual/native-image/metadata/Compatibility/).
+For this workshop, we have already prepared the files.
 :::

 ## Assisted configuration with the Tracing Agent

-As already explained, `native-image` statically analyses the code base to determine which parts of the code are reachable at runtime.
+As mentioned previously, `native-image` statically analyses the code base to determine which parts of the code are reachable at runtime.
 Unfortunately, this doesn't work in all cases.
 Dynamic features like reflection or proxies must be specified to `native-image` as metadata.
 To make this step as easy as possible, GraalVM provides a tracing agent to collect all necessary information and prepare configuration files.
-More information on how to use the tracing agent can be found [here](https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/).
+To learn more about how to use the tracing agent, see [Collect Metadata with the Tracing Agent](https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/).
 For this workshop, we have already prepared all necessary configuration files.

 ## Spring Boot and GraalVM